hanpari/sovereign/source/02/052_drama.md

 Gromov wondered if she was reffering to some shady bussiness, involved in euthanasia.
 Suddenly, he spotted how Andrey was rolling up his sleeves.

-"Do you want to make it here?" he asked grimly.
+"Do you want to make it here?"
+Andrey asked grimly.

 "That would be lovely.
 Curently, I am not able to move elsewhere.
 It is so cumbersome that I prefer to stay downstairs.
 I had to ask Samara to walk my sweetheart because I'm stuck in the lounge.
 Quite disturbing situation I'm afraid.
 But with you here, I'm sure that all my trouble will vanish at once."